jakejoseph/FinalProject/README.md

 * Increase contrast on legend to make it more readable
 * Add code comments/cleanup and abstract some functions
 * Add cursor:pointer logic or highlight to let user know an area is clickable
+* Move red dot to front to make it stand out more

 ###Additional features